 A week or so later, I went back to Blond(e) again.
 This time, the complexity of the album sunk in.
 I listened and relistened to the clips of Ocean’s mother warning him about marijuana and a man lamenting the way Facebook made him want to break up with his girlfriend, drawing connections between these decontextualized scenarios and Ocean’s lyrics about growing up and dealing with relationships.

-Most millennials have stopped letting artists curate our music for us.
-Instead, algorithms do the job.
 After Blond(e), I began to think about the musical experiences I’d been missing out on by primarily listening to music as part of a shuffled playlist.
 Thanks to the iPod’s release in the 2000s and now Spotify’s various playlists, most millennials stopped letting artists curate our music for us.
 Instead, algorithms do the job.
 It’s no surprise that so many recording artists responded by focusing on producing singles, rather than attempting to tell a story over the course of 10 to 15 tracks.
 Why bother making a thoughtfully constructed album when your listeners treat tracks like single sticks of gum, chewing them up and spitting them out one by one?

 In the case of Beyonce, Ocean, and Solange, there’s a clear answer: all three of their new albums deal with the weighty topic of being black in America today.
 Beyonce approaches the issue through the prism of a romantic relationship, drawing parallels between a personal experience of infidelity and the complicated experiences and emotional lives of black women in America.
 Lemonade takes time to let this theme build, treating it with grace.
 When Jay-Z shows up in the album’s slowest track “Sandcastles,” and again in “All Night”—arguably the crescendo of the album—we understand why Beyonce is letting him back in.